-Over the past six years, the Transportation Planning Overall Work Program (OWP) budget has averaged \$1.5 million annually (refer to the Governmental Funds for sources).
-In FY 2015/16, this had increased to \$2,047,233 due to a multi-year Active Transportation Program grant of up to \$1 million.
-For FY 2020/21, the budget was a more typical \$1.2 million, as larger projects had been implemented in the previous few years.
+Over the past five years, the Transportation Planning Overall Work Program (OWP) budget has averaged \$1.3 million annually (refer to the Governmental Funds for sources).
+For FY 2021/22, the amended budget was slightly under \$1.3 million, consistent with this trend.
 The OWP funded 15 project work elements that benefited the five member agencies, Mendocino Transit Authority, and Caltrans.